An ergodic theorem for quantum processes with applications to matrix product states

 this expression is well defined since the matrices $Z_m'$ are full rank almost surely by Theorem \ref{thm:main}.
 The maps $\wt{\phi}_m$ are an ergodic sequence of completely positive maps, and a short computation shows that they are trace preserving:

 Also,

 where $\wt{A}_{m}^{i}\ =\ \frac{1}{\sqrt{\xi_{m}}}Z'^{\;1/2}_{m+1}\;A_{m}^{i}\;Z'^{\;-1/2}_{m}$.

-We could apply Theorem \ref{thm:main} directly to the sequence $\wt{\phi}_m$, since it is straightforward to see that these maps satisfy Assumptions \ref{ass:noselectionrules} and \ref{ass:notransient}.
+We could apply Theorem \ref{thm:main} directly to the sequence $\wt{\phi}_m$, since it is straightforward to see that these maps satisfy conditions (1) and (2) of Lemma \ref{lem:Assequiv}.
 However, it is easier to simply write down the left and right matrices $\wt{Z'}_{m}$ and $\wt{Z}_{m}$ directly using equation \eqref{eq:transformphi}:

 Since $\wt{\phi}_{m}$ is trace preserving we have $\wt{\phi}_{m}(\wt{Z}_{m-1})=\wt{\phi}_{m}\cdot\wt{Z}_{m-1}=\wt{Z}_{m}$ for all $m$ and $ \wt{\phi}_{m}^{*}(\mathbb{I})=\mathbb{I}$.

 We now return to the expression for the thermodynamic limit $W(O)$.
 Given an interval $[m,n]$, one may easily check that